 Hitting an iron shot into the wind from a tightly mown fairway can be a tough task.
 However, with the proper technique, it's relatively simple.
 Start by placing the ball well back in your stance to promote solid contact.
 Depending on the wind, you'll want to select at least one, if not two or three extra clubs than usual (to further help keep the ball low).
 Then concentrate on a slow, smooth takeaway and try to return the club to the address position.
 After some practice, you'll be surprised how easily and consistently this shot bores through the wind.

-St. Andrews Bay Golf Resort & Spa and its two championship golf courses (The Devlin, designed by Bruce Devlin and Gene Sarazen, and the Torrance, designed by Sam Torrance and Gene Sarazen) offer panoramic views of the River Tay estuary, the North Sea, the Fife countryside and the ancient skyline of St. Andrews.
-The hotel itself provides guests with a full range of amenities, including satellite TV, DVD movies and high-speed Internet connection_Ê (both U.S.- and U.K.-compatible), while the European-style spa offers a full range of body and beauty treatments, as well as a full-size heated pool.
+Fairmont St. Andrews Resort (formerly St. Andrews Bay Golf Resort & Spa) and its two championship golf courses (The Kittocks, designed by Bruce Devlin and Gene Sarazen, and the Torrance, designed by Sam Torrance and Gene Sarazen) offer panoramic views of the River Tay estuary, the North Sea, the Fife countryside and the ancient skyline of St. Andrews.
+The hotel itself provides guests with a full range of amenities, including satellite TV, DVD movies and high-speed Internet connection (both U.S.- and U.K.-compatible), while the European-style spa offers a full range of body and beauty treatments, as well as a full-size heated pool.
 State-of-the-art conference facilities are also available.
-For more information, visit www.standrewsbay.com.
+For more information, visit www.fairmont.com

 Lag Putting: Don't Blow It